Aristotle: Life

-This period in Athens, between 335 and 323 BC, is when Aristotle is believed to have composed many of his works.
+As a metic, Aristotle could not own property in Athens and thus rented a building known as the Lyceum (named after the sacred grove of Apollo Lykeios), in which he established his own school.
+The building included a gymnasium and a colonnade (peripatos), from which the school acquired the name Peripatetic.
+Aristotle conducted courses and research at the school for the next twelve years.
+He often lectured small groups of distinguished students and, along with some of them, such as Theophrastus, Eudemus, and Aristoxenus, Aristotle built a large library which included manuscripts, maps, and museum objects.
+While in Athens, his wife Pythias died and Aristotle became involved with Herpyllis of Stagira.
+They had a son whom Aristotle named after his father, Nicomachus.
+This period in Athens, between 335 and 323 BC, is when Aristotle is believed to have composed many of his philosophical works.
 He wrote many dialogues, of which only fragments have survived.
 Those works that have survived are in treatise form and were not, for the most part, intended for widespread publication; they are generally thought to be lecture aids for his students.
 His most important treatises include Physics, Metaphysics, Nicomachean Ethics, Politics, On the Soul and Poetics.
 Aristotle studied and made significant contributions to "logic, metaphysics, mathematics, physics, biology, botany, ethics, politics, agriculture, medicine, dance, and theatre."

-Near the end of his life, Alexander and Aristotle became estranged over Alexander's relationship with Persia and Persians.
-A widespread tradition in antiquity suspected Aristotle of playing a role in Alexander's death, but the only evidence of this is an unlikely claim made some six years after the death.
+While Alexander deeply admired Aristotle, near the end of his life, the two men became estranged having diverging opinions over issues, like the optimal administration of city-states, the treatment of conquered populations, such as the Persians, and philosophical questions, like the definition of braveness.
+A widespread speculation in antiquity suggested that Aristotle played a role in Alexander's death, but the only evidence of this is an unlikely claim made some six years after the death.
 Following Alexander's death, anti-Macedonian sentiment in Athens was rekindled.
-In 322 BC, Demophilus and Eurymedon the Hierophant reportedly denounced Aristotle for impiety, prompting him to flee to his mother's family estate in Chalcis, on Euboea, at which occasion he was said to have stated: "I will not allow the Athenians to sin twice against philosophy" – a reference to Athens's trial and execution of Socrates.
-He died in Chalcis, Euboea of natural causes later that same year, having named his student Antipater as his chief executor and leaving a will in which he asked to be buried next to his wife.
+In 322 BC, Demophilus and Eurymedon the Hierophant reportedly denounced Aristotle for impiety, prompting him to flee to his mother's family estate in Chalcis, Euboea, at which occasion he was said to have stated "I will not allow the Athenians to sin twice against philosophy" – a reference to Athens's trial and execution of Socrates.
+He died in Chalcis, Euboea of natural causes later that same year, having named his student Antipater as his chief executor and left a will in which he asked to be buried next to his wife.
+Aristotle left his works to Theophrastus, his successor as the head of the Lyceum, who in turn passed them down to Neleus of Scepsis in Asia Minor.
+There, the papers remained hidden for protection until they were purchased by the collector Apellicon.
+In the meantime, many copies of Aristotle's major works had already begun to circulate and be used in the Lyceum of Athens, Alexandria, and later in Rome.